This post originally published December 2011, updated with new content and photos December 2021

 Brookie’s Jam Thumbprint Cookies

 Mix butter and sugar together until blended well, about 2 minutes on medium in mixing bowl.
-Mix in flour, just until all ingredients are incorporated.
+Mix in salt and flour, just until all ingredients are incorporated.
 Do not over mix.

-Shape the dough into 1/2 inch balls.
+Shape the dough into 1/2-1 inch balls.
 Dip one side of the dough into sugar.
-Place the balls two inches apart on a cookie sheet, with the sugar dipped side facing up.
+Place the balls two inches apart on a cookie sheet, with the sugar-dipped side facing up.

 Indent each cookie with the end of your thumb, taking care to not flatten the cookie too much, but making the indent about 1/2 inch into the center of the cookie.
 When you make the indent, use your other hand to hold the shape of the cookie and keep it in a small circle, pushing the outer edges of the cookie toward the center.

 Remove cookies from oven and let cool completely.
-Fill with any type of jam.
+Fill with jam.